wangziblake/PISF/README.md

 ## Citation
 If you want to use the code and training datasets, please cite the following paper:

-Zi Wang et al., One for Multiple: Physics-informed Synthetic Data Boosts Generalizable Deep Learning for Fast MRI Reconstruction, arXiv:2307.13220, 2023.
+Zi Wang et al., One for Multiple: Physics-informed Synthetic Data Boosts Generalizable Deep Learning for Fast MRI Reconstruction, arXiv:2307.13220,
+DOI: 10.48550/arXiv.2307.132202023.